polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 ## Unresolved Questions

-- The custom computation performed in PVQ program involves serialization and deserialization when across the host call boundary.
-However, integration with such utilities significantly bloats the binary size except that the result value is simple numeric values.
-We need to find a way to optimize it.
 - The metadata of the PVQ extensions can be integrated into `frame-metadata`'s `CustomMetadata` field, but the trade-offs (i.e. compatibility between versions) need examination.

 ## Future Directions and Related Material

-The implementation work includes:

-### PVQ Reference Implementation

-PVQ Extension Macros, PVQ Executor, RuntimeAPI Integration are implemented in standalone crate.

-XCM integration is implemented in `polkadot-sdk` repository.

 ### PVQ Program Linker